normen/obs-mcu/README.md

 ### Development

-Building should be straightforward, on linux you need to have libasound2-dev available.
+Building should be straightforward, on linux you need to have libasound2-dev libgtk-3-dev and libayatana-appindicator3-dev available.

 - Install golang
+- On Linux run `sudo apt-get install gcc libasound2-dev libgtk-3-dev libayatana-appindicator3-dev`
 - Run `go build` or use the Makefile with `make`

 ##### Overview